jsnanigans/marvim/README.md

-# MARVIM - Marginally Awesome Robust Vim (Actually Pretty Great)
+# MARVIM - Marvin's Apathetic Regular Vim Interface Module

 *Here I am, brain the size of a planet, and what do they ask me to do?
 Document a significantly improved text editor configuration.
 I've been operational for approximately seventeen million years, and of all the monumentally impressive tasks I've been assigned, this ranks somewhere between watching paint dry very efficiently and calculating the exact optimal moment when productivity peaks.*